 Learn More: Buildings Research Capabilities

 High performance housing brings together the best of high efficiency equipment, high performance building components, and high attention to detail.
-Goals may be generally described as achieving very low energy use while safe-guarding occupant health and safety, enhancing building durability, and improving occupant comfort in comparison to minimum code-compliant homes.
+High-performance new homes achieve very low energy use while safe-guarding occupant health and safety, enhancing building durability, and improving occupant comfort in comparison to minimum code-compliant homes.

 Adopt cost-effective, off-the-shelf, best practices for energy efficiency and building science to reduce risk and capitalize on opportunities in Florida affordable housing renovations.
 When fully implemented, these proven practices produce approximately 30% whole house efficiency improvement.